 Bring in winter-themed music like Frosty the Snowman or Let it Snow or Jingle Bells and let the kids play freeze dance until the time runs out.
 Remind them to freeze like a snowman when the music stops.

-Winter Charades
+Classroom Holiday Party Winter Charades

 Use any of the words from “Who Am I?” and have them act out the winter-themed words.

-Or grab these adorable winter-themed charades cards from Buggy and Buddy.
+Or grab these adorable winter-themed Charades cards from Buggy and Buddy.

 More great winter-themed ideas that might help you plan your classroom holiday party: